White-label Redesign Healthcare Draft-first delivery

 Operational Integrity at handoff

-On this engagement the QA load fell on URL structure and legacy-brand sanitization: pre-handoff QA caught that all 102 pages were reachable with and without a trailing slash — site-wide redirects enforced before delivery — plus a cyclic redirect on the homepage logo link; a content pass cleared every “Boutique & Spa” reference from pages, posts, and menus per the agency’s QA checklist.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+On this engagement the QA load fell on URL structure and legacy-brand sanitization: pre-handoff QA caught that all 102 pages were reachable with and without a trailing slash — site-wide redirects enforced before delivery — plus a cyclic redirect on the homepage logo link.
+A content pass cleared every “Boutique & Spa” reference from pages, posts, and menus per the agency’s QA checklist.
+Pre-handoff QA ran through Site Checker — see our QA approach for the categories and the rule that nothing ships with an open defect.
+After handoff the agency verified on its own tooling, and we took each finding it raised through the fix loop to sign-off.

 Results